saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 ### Column Specification

-The following is the column specification for each pane, from left to right (panes with a single column or containing simple key-value lists are omitted):
+The following is the column specification for each pane, from left to right (panes with a single column or containing key-value lists are omitted):

 - Threads
 - Thread state: F (faulted), s (sleeping), S (stopped), D (disk), T (traced), Z (zombie), X (dead), ? (unknown)